cau-se/oceandsl-tools/README.md

 # OceanDSL Tools

-Project containing all Java-based tools developed in OceanDSL.
+This repository contains all the JAva-based tools developed for OceanDSL.
+Detailed information on how to use these tools, file formats and related information can be found in the `doc` directory.

+Below be describe how to build, package and execute the tools.

 ## Build